 After successful completion of the third semester of the nursing curriculum, the student is awarded a certificate in practical nursing.
-Graduates of the practical nursing program may be eligible to take the National Council Licensure Examination for Practical Nurses.
-After successful completion of the practical nursing program and the licensure examination, the graduate is prepared for entry-level employment in a variety of health care settings.
-The PN program is approved by the Alabama Board of Nursing.
+Graduates of the practical nursing option may be eligible to take the National Council Licensure Examination for Practical Nurses.
+After successful completion of the practical nursing option and the licensure examination, the graduate is prepared for entry-level employment.
+The PN option is approved by the Alabama Board of Nursing.